 Seattle, WA 98104-2449

-Dr. Polyak is a Research Associate Professor in the Department of Laboratory Medicine at the University of Washington in Seattle.
-He also holds adjunct appointments in the Departments of Global Health and Microbiology.
-Dr. Polyak received his Ph.D. in Molecular Virology and Immunology at McMaster University, Hamilton, Ontario, Canada, in 1993.
-After post-doctoral training in the laboratories of Drs.
-Michael Katze and David Gretch at the University of Washington, Dr. Polyak was appointed to the faculty in February of 2000.
+Dr. Polyak is a Research Professor in the Department of Laboratory Medicine at the University of Washington in Seattle.
+He also holds Adjunct Research Professor appointments in the Departments of Microbiology and Global Health.
+In Global Health, Dr. Polyak plays an active role in the Pathobiology Graduate Program, where he serves as the Chair of the admissions committee.
+Dr. Polyak received his PhD. in Molecular Virology and Immunology at McMaster University, Hamilton, Ontario, Canada, in 1993.
+After post-doctoral training at the University of Washington, Dr. Polyak was appointed to the faculty in 2000.

 Education and Training